-Paige flourished her arm in her sister's direction.
+Paige flourished her arm in Piper's direction.
 "My thoughts exactly."

 "It's settled, then.
-If you'll excuse me, I'd like to get going now."
-She squeezed by Chris and dashed up the stairs past Paige.
+If you'll excuse me, I'm going now."
+She squeezed by Chris and Paige to dashed up the stairs.
 A moment later, Piper's bedroom door slammed shut.

 Paige clapped him on the shoulder in what Chris supposed was a half-hearted apology.
 "Maybe next time, Chris?"
 Then she orbed out, probably to Richard's.

 He rolled his eyes and resisted the urge to chuck something, telekinetically or otherwise, across the room.
 He had hoped that the sisters' trip through alternate dimensions, where their desires had come to life and nearly killed them, would have changed their attitudes.
 As usual, things never worked out so well for him.

 Ever since her separation from Leo, when she wasn't tending to Wyatt, Piper had gone out on multiple dates with Greg, a fireman.
 She claimed to have moved on from Leo, but her erratic dating habits didn't bode well with Chris.
 This, Chris admitted to himself with a squirm, was his fault.
 Removing Leo from the picture had been necessary, so he'd have an excuse to stay close to the sisters.
 With half his cover already blown, though, did it matter anymore?
 Each newly revealed secret was doing little to improve his reputation in the sisters' eyes.
 He couldn't afford to alienate them further, not when their trust was hanging by a thread thanks to last week's fiasco with the Order and Mr. Right.